midcenturyfiber/UbiquitiDocs/index.md

 <br/>
 <br/>

-If you don't already have a Ubiquiti account, you'll need to make one using the same email address you received your invation in.
+If you don't already have an Ubiquiti account, you'll need to make one using the same email address you received your invation in.

 ![Login](https://raw.githubusercontent.com/ronaldburns/UbiquitiDocs/master/assets/msedge_PcSUUEFlce.png){:width="400px"}